Header Image 1

 Head of Department: Mr J Pratt

-Teachers: Ms R Codlin, Mr A Hammond, Ms A Murphy, Mr S Rockell, Mrs M Stevens, Mr J Stuart
+Teachers: Mr G Chisholm, Ms R Codlin, Mr A Hammond, Mr I Marris, Ms A Murphy, Mr S Rockell, Ms J Scholfield, Mrs M Stevens, Mr J Stuart

-The History Department has consistently achieved top results at both GCSE and A Level.
-The History curriculum covers a wide range of topics and it is our intention to develop a passion and enthusiasm for History among the students we teach.
-In a changing world, History equips students with the skills and knowledge to be able to understand why these changes have happened, how important they are, the impact of these changes and the individual stories that underpin them.
+The aim of the History department is to illuminate the past and present with leaders of the future and we aim to do this by encouraging commitment, curiosity and courage with all our students.
+We believe that in a rapidly changing world, History equips students with the skills and knowledge to be able to understand why these changes have happened, how important they are, the impact of these changes and the individual stories that underpin them.
 Through the content learned, students will emerge from their studies with a stronger grasp of why events happen in the way they do and why historians have different views about the past.
-They will also learn how to analyse a range of different sources, looking for hidden meanings, and be able to articulate both verbally and in a written format a coherent and well-substantiated argument.
-The key aim is to ensure that all students have a clear understanding of their place in the world.
-[Updated 2024/25]
+They will also learn how to analyse a range of different sources, looking for hidden meanings, and be able to articulate both verbally and in a written format coherent and well-substantiated arguments, which will help them both in their exams, where we have consistently achieved high level GCSE and A Level results, and for their next steps beyond school education.
+[Updated 2025/26]

 Co-curricular activities

-• KS3 trips to Battle Abbey (Year 7) and Ypres (Year 9)
+• Previous KS3 trips have included Battle Abbey (Year 7) and Ypres (Year 9)

-• KS4 trips to Berlin and the Imperial War Museum, London (both Year 10) and Whitechapel, London (Year 11)
+• Previous KS4 trips have included Berlin and the Imperial War Museum, London (both Year 10) and Whitechapel, London (Year 11)

 • Debating Society.